Aseerwatham/SriLanka_Help_The_Poor_Projects/How_to_help_the_poor&needy.md

 # Who we are
 1. GPN volunteers; please refer to the vision and mission statements here http://globalprayernetwork.co/about.php
-2. Team that prays together and stays together for the work of the ministry
+2. We are a team that prays together and stays together for the work of the ministry
-3. Willing the Serve
+3. Willing to serve

 # How we operate to accompish Kingdom values (principles) & purposes
 1. All the helpers are volunteers and use their talents to serve the Master